bonitasoft/bonita-examples/bonita-loan-request-application/README.md

 ]
 ```
 Beware that the field "processId" is incorrect, due to a limitation of the Json / Javascript `Long` size, which is
 smaller that the `Long` size in Java (or Kotlin).
 The symptom is that the last digits are 0000 instead of real value.
+This limitation only exists if you use Json / Javascript to display a Long value.
+To bypass this limitation, we could convert this value as a String before returning it through Rest APIs.

 ### Deploy a Process designed with Bonita Studio
 If you have designed your process using Bonita Studio (graphical tool), you can deploy the generated `.bar` file through